MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/europe/emea-vat-reporting.md

 [!include [banner](../../includes/banner.md)]

-This article provides general information about setting up and generating the tax statement by **Reporting codes** for some countries/regions.
+This article provides general approach about setting up and generating the tax statement by **Reporting codes** for some countries/regions.

-This article provides a generic approach to setting up and generating the tax statement.
 This approach is common for users in legal entities in the following countries/regions:

 -   Australia
 -   Japan